 - Repeated violations of the Community Guidelines or Terms of Service

-- A single case of severe abuse (such as predatory behavior or spam)
+- A single case of severe abuse (such as predatory behavior, spam, or pornography)

 - Channels dedicated to a policy violation (like hate speech, harassment, or impersonation)